 - increase Queensland’s recycling rate.

 The scheme will also provide benefits to social enterprises, communities, and regional and remote areas by creating new job, recycling and fundraising opportunities.
 In terms of ‘on premise’ purchase and consumption, it will be the community club that is able to take advantage of the scheme.
-Queensland’s container refund scheme will commence on 1 November 2018
+Queensland’s container refund scheme commenced on 1 November 2018

 ‘On-premise’ - Opportunity:

 - Provide Queensland community clubs with a positive revenue solution that is simple to implement in conjunction with the new recycling scheme.